Your Guide to Moving to Washington, D.C.

 Parents moving to Washington, D.C. will have plenty of schooling choices for their children.
 There are over 200 public and charter options available in the metro area, and they are lottery-based for children ages three and up.

-D.C. also offers 107 private schools, as of 2020.
+D.C. also offers 108 private schools, as of 2020.
 And the city is no slouch when it comes to colleges and universities.
-The District is home to 25 higher education institutions, some of them top-ranked in the nation.
+The District is home to multiple higher education institutions, some of them top-ranked in the nation.

 How do I get around Washington, D.C.?

 Living in D.C. comes with all of the transportation options — and traffic jams and commutes — that occur in a large city center.
-Like many metropolitan areas, workers in D.C. have to plan on spending a little more time traveling to work every day.
-According to WAMU, the average American spends 27 minutes traveling to their job, while D.C. residents spend an average of 43 minutes commuting for work.
+The average commute time in the city is 35 minutes.

 People in D.C. also have the option of taking the Metro, which serves 91 stations in Virginia, Maryland, and the District.
 The cost of the Metro varies by how many stops a person travels and whether the trip takes place during peak hours.